hmhacks/googletrends/README.md

 * [pytrends](https://pypi.org/project/pytrends/)
 * [BLS](https://www.bls.gov/developers/api_python.htm)

+## Current Status
+* Need to connect the BLSScraper to a Google VM.
+* Merge on local time variations.
+* Design the model.

 ## Notes
 This project is part of my Cornell University Department of Policy Analysis and Management Senior Thesis.